 Many people, misunderstanding the intended function of dental floss (which is to remove the film between your teeth, not dislodge food particles), use it incorrectly.
 Teeth should be flossed following brushing, not before.
 When using a tooth cleaner that incorporates fluoride, it's better to let it remain in your mouth while flossing, then rinse afterward.

-I first discovered shaving oil in the 1990s, and haven't bought a can of shaving cream/gel/foam since.
-So it's not just a travel aid, but a truly better overall approach to shaving.
+I first discovered shaving oil in the 1990s, and haven't bought any other shaving lubricant since.
+So it's not just a perfect travel solution, but a superior overall approach to shaving.
 I've tried several brands; most work well, though my personal favourite (pictured at right) comes from England, and its supplier (David Somerset) makes it convenient to purchase via credit card and the Internet.
 Give yourself a week to get used to it; you'll want to rinse the blade a bit more frequently than you're used to (oil "clings" more than creams/gels/foams, one of the characteristics that makes it work so well).
 I'll be surprised if you ever go back to those giant cans of environment-damaging chemicals.